alekseymir1/bookstore-app-task/README.md

 ### 3. Loyalty Points System
 - 1 loyalty point is awarded for each purchased book
-- When 10 loyalty points are accumulated, the customer can get one Regular or Old Edition book for free
+- When 10 or more loyalty points are accumulated, the customer can get one Regular or Old Edition book for free
-- After redeeming a free book, loyalty points reset to 0
+- After redeeming a free book, loyalty points reset to 0 even you have more than 10

 ## Architecture